openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 .. attention::

-    To reclassify land cover data, it needs to be available to the user as a :code:`ee.Image` in GEE.
+    To reclassify land cover data, it needs to be available to the user as an :code:`ee.Image` in GEE.

 .. image:: https://raw.githubusercontent.com/sepal-contrib/sdg_15.3.1/master/doc/img/reclassification.png
     :alt: Reclassification